A guide to information sources for those researching in the area of political science

 Last Updated: Feb 4, 2014

 Use your MySLU Login and password to access Library resources (journal articles, data, eBooks) from work, home or anywhere!
 Full off-campus access instructions.

 Before you start your research, make sure to download EndNote or sign up online!
-EndNote is available to all SLU students and faculty as an ITS software download.
-It's a citation manager program that helps you collect, organize, and manage references to articles, books, dissertations, Web pages, and more.
+EndNote is a citation manager program that helps you collect, organize, and manage references to articles, books, dissertations, Web pages, and more.
 It can assist you in citing resources in your papers and creating bibliographies for those papers in a citation style of your choice.
 See EndNote Tips for more information.

 Start your research with these databases or explore the guide for more in-depth information.
 Contact your librarian (right) with any questions or for a personalized introduction to the library!